PauliusMacernis/KnowledgeBase/Python.md

 # NumPy

 NumPy stands for Numerical Python and it's a fundamental package for scientific computing in Python.
 NumPy provides Python with an extensive math library capable of performing numerical computations.
+At the core of NumPy is the ndarray, where nd stands for n-dimensional.
+An ndarray is a multidimensional array of elements **all of the same type**.
 More info: https://numpy.org/doc/stable/ ,also http://scipy-lectures.org/intro/numpy/index.html  , and https://hal.inria.fr/inria-00564007/document, and the official user guide is here: https://numpy.org/devdocs/user/index.html

 # Python (and extra)